 Vet your potential date before you meet them

 Certain dating apps require users to sync their app profile with their social media profiles.
 This is a good opportunity to fact check.
 Look up your potential date on their social media channels and compare the information they’ve shared with you.
-Is it consistent?
-Doing this help you identify possible fake profiles, or even highlight untruthful tendencies that can not only save you from a potentially awkward encounter (hello Mr. Not-Like-His-Pictures!), but also a dangerous one.
-If numerous facts they’ve shared with you are false, don’t be afraid to cut them loose.
+If a lot of facts don’t line up, don’t be afraid to cut them loose.

 If you’re having a hard time finding them by their name, you can use a few features that popular social media channels offer to help the search.
 These include entering their phone number, emails, full names and nicknames in the search bar.
 This works for Instagram, Facebook and Twitter, Snapchat and many others.
 Doing a Google search with these pieces of information can also help find some hidden accounts.